How to use PR-10,000

 Can PR-10,000 be used with a chlorine shock?

-Yes, in fact, PR-10,000 complements chlorine quite well.
+Yes, in fact, PR-10,000 works with chlorine quite well.
 We recommend using it immediately after a chlorine shock in certain procedures, such as the green pool cleanup, the 'Orenda Bomb', and super-chlorination.

 Can PR-10,000 be used in saltwater pools?